rachit-shah/Code-Quality-Portal/MILESTONE2.md

 ### Use-Case 3: Evaluate Complexity of the Code **

-1.  **Preconditions:** The Repository from the REST API from is successfully received.
+1.  **Preconditions:** The Repository data from the Github API is successfully received.
 The user has selected to view data on cyclomatic complexity, number of lines of code and class hierarchy level.